Balykovsky/posenet/README.md

 # posenet
-Simple realization of PoseNet model for camer localization
+Simple realization of PoseNet model for camera localization